VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-getting-started.rst

 Getting started
 ===============

-The goal of Virgil .NET/C# SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security ecosystem.
+The goal of Virgil .NET/C# SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security system.

 Virgil SDK is a communication gateway between your application and :doc:`../../../services/services`.

 Setting up your project
 -----------------------

 The Virgil SDK is provided as a package named **Virgil.SDK**.
 The package is distributed via NuGet package management system.
+Select the package to :download:`download <https://www.nuget.org/packages/Virgil.SDK/>`

 Target frameworks
 ~~~~~~~~~~~~~~~~~